TeamLumi/luminescent-team/docs/faq.md

 ### Will you be adding new Pokemon?
 What about regional forms?

-As of 2.0.1 beta, Luminescent Platinum includes Pokémon 1-493, their regional forms, and any associated evolutions.
-Generation 5+ Pokémon will not be added until 3.0.
+As of 2.0.2f, Luminescent Platinum includes Pokémon 1-493, their regional forms, and any associated evolutions.
+It also includes the Chandelure and Tinkaton lines as picked by our screenshot contest winners.
+Other Generation 5+ Pokémon will not be added until 3.0.
 See [this page](incense-regional.mdx) for more info.

 ### How do I encounter regional Pokémon?